10 Tips On How To Spend Smart When Shopping Online

 7. Don't forget security

-Cybercriminals love big sales events as much as shoppers, with research highlighting that security incidents peak during peak sales periods.
+Cybercriminals love big sales events as much as shoppers and will come out in force during peak sales periods.
 Make sure you're using secure sites that have a padlock sign and 'https' at the start of their web address (not 'http').
 Use secure payment methods, two-factor authentication where possible, and avoid clicking on suspicious links sent via email or SMS.

 How to spot a suspicious link